KoTius/Malvina/README.md

 Sandbox app used for learning new android stuff

-Apps show list of items, item detail screen and few item edit screens represented as fragments
+App shows a list of items, an item detail screen and few item edit screens represented as fragments

 Hilt